What is Tinnitus?

 Antidepressants and antianxiety drugs might be prescribed by your doctor to improve your mood and help you sleep.

-Other medications may be available at drugstores and on the Internet as an alternative remedy for tinnitus, but none of these preparations has been proved effective in clinical trials.
+Other medications may be available at drugstores and on the Internet as an alternative remedy for tinnitus, but none of these preparations has been proven effective in clinical trials.

 Other treatments could include: